oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 	* `is_enabled` - (Optional) (Updatable) Indicates whether tool is enabled.
 	* `max_idle_time_in_minutes` - (Optional) (Updatable) The max idle time, in minutes, after which the VM used by database tools will be terminated.
 	* `name` - (Required) (Updatable) Name of database tool.
 * `db_version` - (Optional) (Updatable) A valid Oracle AI Database version for Autonomous AI Database.
 When you specify 23ai for dbversion, the system will provision a 23ai database, but the UI will display it as 26ai.
 When you specify 26ai for dbversion, the system will provision and display a 26ai database as expected.
-For new databases, it is recommended to use either 19c or 26ai. `db_workload` AJD is only supported for `db_version` `19c` and above.
+For new databases, it is recommended to use either 19c or 26ai.

+	**Note** Starting December 2026, 23ai will not be supported as a valid value for this parameter. `db_workload` AJD is only supported for `db_version` `19c` and above.
 * `db_workload` - (Optional) (Updatable) The Autonomous AI Database workload type.
 The following values are valid:
 	* OLTP - indicates an Autonomous AI Transaction Processing database
 	* DW - indicates an Autonomous AI Lakehouse database
 	* AJD - indicates an Autonomous AI JSON Database
 	* APEX - indicates an Autonomous AI Database with the Oracle APEX AI Application Development workload type.
 	* LH - indicates an Oracle Autonomous AI Lakehouse database

+	**Note** Starting December 2026, DW will not be supported as a valid value for this parameter.

 	 This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier. *Note: `db_workload` can only be updated from AJD to OLTP or from a free OLTP to AJD.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).